Muhammedfasil/avtrix-test-muhammedfasil/README.md

         eg: http://localhost:8000/api/search/?product_name=Carrot

-    3. To get all products inh POST method, submit the form ion the following url without giving any data
+    3. To get all products in POST method, submit the form in the following url without giving any data

         http://localhost:8000/api/search